The most important tips to remember when starting a worker’s compensation claim

 Tip 8 – Consider appealing denied claims.
 Insurance companies are for-profit businesses, meaning their goal is to make a profit.
 Claim denial is the main way they keep their costs low enough to make money, and they do it effectively.
 However, it’s not always the end of the process, as an appeal can indicate the seriousness of the issue.
 Many times, denied claims that go through appeal end up receiving at least some worker’s comp benefits.

 Tip 10 – Consider hiring an experienced workers’ comp attorney.
-You many not need to seek out legal advice if your claim is relatively simple, but you may way to if the insurance company reduces or denies your claim, makes a low settlement offer or ignores your claim or requests for information.
+You may not need to seek out legal advice if your claim is relatively simple, but you may way if the insurance company reduces or denies your claim, makes a low settlement offer, or ignores your claim or requests for information.

 For more information on our workers' compensation services, please call our office to schedule an appointment with one of our attorneys today!